ray-project/ray/doc/source/data/working-with-pytorch.rst

 Built-in PyTorch Datasets
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are using built-in PyTorch datasets, for example from `torchvision`, these can be converted to a Ray Dataset using the :meth:`from_torch()` API.
+If you are using built-in PyTorch datasets, for example from `torchvision`, these can be converted to a Ray Dataset using the :meth:`from_torch() <ray.data.from_torch>` API.

 .. caution::

-    `from_torch` requires the PyTorch Dataset to fit in memory.
+    :meth:`from_torch() <ray.data.from_torch>` requires the PyTorch Dataset to fit in memory.
 Use this only for small, built-in datasets for prototyping or testing.

 .. testcode::